-For each line, the surface wave amplitudes recorded by the 2-D grid were plotted as phase velocity versus frequency for a range of azimuths from 0 to 360 degrees with respect to the seismic line to determine which record had the best broad band, low frequency source with an azimuth near parallel to the line (Figure 4).
-The seismogram with optimum source characteristics was selected and divided into the shortest groups of receivers ("spread length"), which provided dispersion patterns on phase velocity versus frequency plots with high amplitude fundamental mode Rayleigh wave energy and minimal higher-order surface wave interference (Figure 5).
-Fundamental mode dispersion curves were picked and inverted to obtain a 2-D section of shear-wave velocity as a function of depth.
-The apparent velocity $(v{app})$ is:
+For each line, the surface-wave amplitudes recorded by the 2-D grid were plotted as phase velocity versus frequency for a range of azimuths from 0 to 360 degrees with respect to the seismic line to determine which record had the best broad band, low frequency source with an azimuth near parallel to the line (Figure 4).
+The seismogram with optimum source characteristics was selected and divided into the shortest groups of receivers ("spread length") which provided dispersion patterns on phase velocity versus frequency plots with high amplitude fundamental-mode Rayleigh-wave energy and minimal higher-order surface-wave interference (Figure 5).
+Due to a change in the inversion algorithm, data from the Fundamental mode dispersion curves were picked and inverted to obtain a 2-D section of shear-wave velocity as a function of depth.
+The apparent velocity (v{app}) is: